gakkunn/Ex-Chrome-fine-zoom/docs/web-store-questions.md

 ---

-### 3.3 Host permission justification
+### 3.3 Storage justification

-📝 **Host permission justification** (approx. 200 characters)
+📝 **Storage justification** (approx. 200 characters)

 ```
-This extension does not declare any host permissions in the manifest.
-The tabs permission is used solely to get and set the zoom level on the active tab.
-No content scripts are injected and no web requests are made.
+The extension uses chrome.storage.sync to save the user's preferred zoom step (a single integer between 1 and 10).
+This allows the setting to persist and sync across devices.
+No personal data is stored.
 ```

 ---